-The Altare della Patria, also known as the Monumento Nazionale a Vittorio Emanuele II, is a monument built in 1885 to honor Vittorio Emanuele, who was the first king of a unified Italy.
+The Altare della Patria is a monument built in 1885 to honor Vittorio Emanuele, who was the first king of a unified Italy.
 Whether you love it or hate it (like many Romans), there’s no denying the sheer impressiveness of this vast marble edifice which makes a striking interruption to Rome’s soft and romantic skyline.

 You can take the elevator to the top for €7.00, where you’ll be treated to spectacular 360 degree views of Rome.
 You can watch the miniature people wandering back and forth in Piazza Venezia and get a grasp of where some of Rome’s most famous landmarks are located.

 The morning is the best time to visit the Pantheon in its least congested state.
-As the day progresses, the grand temple fills with queueing tourists brandishing selfie sticks and milling around, making it difficult to truly appreciate the Pantheon’s splendor.
+As the day progresses, the grand temple fills with queuing tourists brandishing selfie sticks.
+As you can imagine this makes it difficult to truly appreciate the Pantheon’s splendor.

-Things to Do in Rome – Watch the World Go By In One of Rome’s Many Piazzas
+Watch the World Go By in One of Rome’s Many Piazzas

-Rome is full of piazzas, big open squares for pedestrians, filled with people chatting or enjoying a drink after a long day, as well as street performers showcasing their weird and wonderful talents.
+Rome is full of piazzas, which are big open squares for pedestrians.
+These tend to be filled with people chatting or enjoying a drink after a long day, as well as street performers showcasing their weird and wonderful talents.
 And guess what?
 Hanging out in them and absorbing all the sights, sounds, and smells is totally, you guessed it, FREE.

 Piazza Navona is a wonderful spot to relax and people watch as you sip a beer or eat a gelato.
 The atmosphere here is undeniable, particularly at night when the imposing Baroque architecture is illuminated and the Four Rivers Fountain is lit up.

-Campo de’ Fiori is a bustling piazza which is home to a morning market, and at night transforms into a rowdy space where students and tourists merge to socialise, smoke and sip on an aperitivo.
+Campo de’ Fiori is a bustling piazza that is home to a morning market, and at night transforms into a rowdy space where students and tourists merge to socialize, smoke and sip on an aperitivo.